PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 internal edge before mutation.
 Rejecting a public Logistic output is an intentional correctness improvement over the legacy matcher because rewriting that public tensor would otherwise silently change its layout contract.
-The bounded Slice family requires an exclusive rank-four NHWC→NCHW source adapter and an exclusive rank-four Slice output.
+The bounded Slice family requires a rank-four NHWC→NCHW source adapter and an exclusive rank-four Slice output.
 It remaps begin/size vectors, Slice output shape, and per-axis quantization into NHWC.
 Exclusive parameter tensors are updated once in place; shared or public parameters are cloned with dtype, variable state, quantization, layout, and ONNX provenance preserved.
+Shared or public source adapters remain intact for their existing consumers while only the Slice is rewired to NHWC.
 This closes two legacy correctness gaps: shared/public Slice parameters are no longer silently mutated, and Slice-output quantization dimension 1 is remapped to dimension 3.
-Shared source adapters and Slice outputs with valid inverse post adapters deliberately remain in the legacy matcher so this bounded ownership transfer cannot remove existing behavior.
+Slice outputs with valid inverse post adapters deliberately remain in the legacy matcher so this bounded ownership transfer cannot remove existing behavior.
 The bounded Split family validates all outputs as rank four and requires each to be unused or consumed only by the selected Concat.
 One Split may therefore supply multiple Concat inputs while its source, axis, output metadata, and